Getting your FFL license is easier than you think.

 Note the columns which help you to determine what each type of FFL will allow and which Class of SOT may be required – “AP” means ‘Armor Piercing Ammunition’ and “DD” means ‘Destructive Device’

-If you’d like to learn more about each FFL license type and what each allows, you should sign up for the free trial of the Get Your FFL guide – the lesson on FFL types is included for free!
+If you’d like to learn more about each FFL license type and what each allows, you should sign up for our Get Your FFL course!

 Step 3 – Take An Online FFL License Course